 Just stay away from activities that involve climbing stairs or jumping.
 These have the potential to cause the Cardigan serious back injuries.
 Your Cardi should not be allowed on the furniture for the same reason.

 Finding the Perfect Cardigan Welsh Corgi

 So you've decided you'd like to make the Cardigan Welsh Corgi a member of your family.
-Now you need to know what to do to make that a reality.
+Let’s make it happen!